Unraveling the Jargon: What Electricians Actually Mean When They Refer to Light Bulbs

 The LED bulb is the most efficient and longest-lasting kind of bulb.

-When should I change my bulbs for light?
+When should I change my light bulbs?